Career mobility is strongly supported by the NTPS as important because it is good for employees careers and for the organisation.

 NGO secondment trial

 The Department of the Chief Minister is looking at ways to increase secondment opportunities to NTPS employees.

 The NTPS/NGO secondment trial aims to remove some of the barriers to secondment.
 Stage One will focus on secondments to the NGO community services sector.

-More information can be found on the Department of the Chief Minister's website
+More information can be found on the Northern Territory Government website

 There are a number of templates, guides and checklists provided below to assist you in your mobility arrangement.
 These may be altered to suit the particular terms agreed upon between the parties.